-This complex contains 18 palaces that each of them belonged to specific blue-blooded Pahlavi.
+This complex contains 18 palaces, each belonging to a specific blue-blooded Pahlavi.

-Sa’dabad Copmlex is a 1,100,00 square meters’ mansion which Darband river goes through and irrigated the whole complex in first Pahlavi period, although in second Pahlavi era, shortage of water, lead them to beget aqueducts.
+Sa’dabad Complex is a 1,100,00 square meters mansion that the Darband River goes through and rinses most tourist places in Iran in the first Pahlavi period.
+However, a water shortage in the second Pahlavi era led them to beget aqueducts.

-In Sa’dabad Complex, you also can visit the biggest Tehran museum.
-After the 1978 Revolution of Iran, the complex became one of many Tehran museum.
+In Sa’dabad Complex, you can also visit the biggest Tehran museum.
+After the 1978 Revolution of Iran, the complex became one of many Tehran museums.

 • Shams Palace: The royal clothing museum